chianti-atomic/ChiantiPy/README.md

 If you want to do parallel computing in Jupyter

 * [ipyparallel](https://github.com/ipython/ipyparallel)

-Optionally, if you'd like to use the GUI interface,
+Optionally, if you'd like to use the GUI interfaces,

 * [PyQt4](https://riverbankcomputing.com/software/pyqt/intro) and/or
 * [wxPython](http://www.wxpython.org/)